spring-guides/tut-spring-security-and-angular-js/basic/README.md

 * We also include a separate "hello.js" which is where we are going to define the application behaviour.

-We are going to create the "angular-bootstrap.css" and "angular-bootstrap.js" source files by concatenating several library files in a minute.
-These and the
+We are going to create the script and stylesheet assets in a minute, but for now we can ignore the fact that they don't exist.

 ### Running the Application